aadirupa/aadirupa.github.io/course/iml.md

     <p style="text-align: justify;"><strong>Programming assignments</strong> (in Python or Matlab).
 Be prepared to code: <a href="https://www.youtube.com/playlist?list=PLzMcBGfZo4-mP7qA9cagf68V06sko5otr">[Python ML Tutorials]</a>, <a href="https://colab.research.google.com/github/cs231n/cs231n.github.io/blob/master/python-colab.ipynb#scrollTo=dzNng6vCL9eP">[Google Colab]</a> (many online tutorials available for beginners).</p>

-    <p style="text-align: justify;">Familiarity with the above basics is highly recommended for those taking the course for credit — Lack of understanding may impact your grades.</p>
+    <p style="text-align: justify;">A strong command of the foundational material outlined above is expected of all students taking the course for credit.
+Insufficient preparation may adversely affect your ability to engage with the course content and perform successfully in assessments, which may impact your final grades.</p>

   </div>